 The trajectories observed among dFAD pairs (Jelly-FAD and conventional dFADs) followed similar, partially similar and divergent patterns (Figure 5).
-In this document, observed trajectories were assessed together and only the dFAD type (biodegradable vs conventional) was considered for the analysis.
+In this document, observed trajectories were assessed together (i.e., not in pairs) and only the dFAD type (biodegradable vs conventional) was considered for the analysis.
 Further data analysis will compare conventional dFAD with the Jelly-FAD trajectories by drift type (i.e., similar, partically similar, divergent) so that we compare drift performace for dFADs that drifted in similar water masses.

 Figure 5.
-Jelly-FAD and Conventional dFAD pairs drift comparison, classified in 3 types of driftpatterns, similar, partially similar and divergent.
+Jelly-FAD and Conventional dFAD pairs drift comparison, classified in 3 types of drift patterns: similar, partially similar and divergent.

 Figure 6 shows the distance between Jelly-FADs and their paired conventional dFAD from the date of deployment.
-Data shows low values at the beginning of the monitored period and with an increasing trend as the days after deployment increased.
+Data shows short distance values at the beginning of the monitored period and an increasing trend as long as their lifetime increased.
 This increasing pattern was to be expected, as all pairs, regardless of the drift pattern (similar, partially similar and divergent), were analysed together.
 Same patterns were observed in other BIOFADs tests (Murua et al. 2023).